Mohitupadhyay-ds/Mohitupadhyay-ds/README.md

 - 💬 Ask me about: Tech, coding challenges, and open-source projects
 - 📫 How to reach me: [mohitupadhyay21.021@gmail.com](mailto:mohitupadhyay21.021@gmail.com)
 - 😄 Pronouns: He/Him | She/Her | They/Them
-- ⚡ Fun fact: I try to associate each dashboard with a story and it works every time.
+- ⚡ Fun fact: I try to tie each dashboard with a story, and it always works.

 ## 🛠️ Technologies & Tools
 - **Languages**: Python, MySQL